Panagyurishte: History

 There are dozens of Thracian mounds in the vicinity of the town.
 In one of them - the mound "Mramor", a burial of a Thracian chieftain was discovered.
 Not far from it, in 1949, the now world-famous Panagyurishte Treasure was discovered, dating back to the 4th-3rd centuries BC.
-It is made of pure gold and weighs 6,164 kg.
+It is made of pure gold and weighs 6.164 kg.
 Copies of the nine unique vessels are exhibited in the Historical Museum in the town, while the originals are in museums around the world and in Bulgaria.

 The convenient location, the nature and the favourable climate of the area attracted people to this region in the Middle Ages.
 The ruins of the Bulgarian fortresses of Krasen and Dushkovchenin have been preserved.

 The foundation of Panagyurishte is associated with the dramatic times after the Ottoman invasion.
-The name comes from "panagyur" - (from Greek: πανηγυρι, fair), as on the banks of the Luda Yana In those years there was a small fair.
+The name comes from "panagyur" - (from Greek: πανηγυρι, fair), as on the banks of the Luda Yana there was a small fair.
 Later, the market moved to the place where the town of Pazardzhik is now located.

 In the Middle Ages there was a settlement near the modern town, near the fortress of Krasen some 6 km south of the current location.
 In the course of the Bulgarian-Ottoman Wars large part the population was killed and the rest had to move to a new location.
 The survivors called themselves levents due to their bravery in the struggle with the invaders.

 When the Turks seized the village of Asenevtsi near Sliven which guarded the road to the capital of the Bulgarian Empire Tarnovo, its population moved to Panagyurishte.
 Another wave of Bulgarian refugees came in the 15th century after rebellions in Macedonia (Debar, Prilep, Kostur and others).
 Even today the population uses language which is characteristic for both eastern and western Bulgarian dialects and the town is in the so-called Yat border.
 It was also known as "Otlukköy" during Ottoman rule.